shanhonghao/image-patch-sparse-coding-batch/README.md

 - This project is distributed under the MIT License (see [LICENSE](LICENSE) file for details).
 - The original MATLAB `display_network.m` by Bruno Olshausen is referenced and reimplemented in Python here.
 Please refer to their site and any accompanying license terms.

 ---

-## Acknowledgments

-- **Bruno Olshausen** for providing the original MATLAB code `display_network.m` in his *sparsenet* package.
-- **Li & Osher** and **Mairal et al.** for their foundational work on sparse coding, dictionary learning, and coordinate descent approaches.
-- [rctn.org](https://www.rctn.org/bruno/) and the broader sparse coding community for inspiration and educational resources.

----